maldun/Python-HPC/source/Introduction.rst

 all the linesearch methods we implemented had to be integrated into one steepest descent algorithm.
 While my students needed ours to implement this in Matlab.
 I only needed one half in Python, because I simply subdivided the sub problems in classes, and had to write the framework algorithm only once.

+Modularity counts
+"""""""""""""""""""""""""""""""""""""""""""""""""
+Keep the structure of your programs as modular as possible!
+**Every function should only do exactly one job, and don't use global variables**.
+If you have to use global variables, then in 90% of the cases something is wrong with your design of the code!
+Sounds annoying?
+I was annoyed by that too in my first programming course.
+But trust me it will help you a lot.
+At least if you want to reuse a piece of code, or even worse, someone else wants to use your code, you will run into troubles, if you don't have a good organisation of your code. **Remember:**  If you have a lot of parameters, you can always store them in a container or a class.

 Premature optimisation is the rule of all evil!
 """""""""""""""""""""""""""""""""""""""""""""""""